pshkvsky/gifArtWorkshop/README.md

 1. In canvas.html change "path_to_the_folder/frames" to the path of the folder where you want to export frames
 2. Run canvas.html and look at the terminal

+###Covert image sequence to gif
+Use steps from this tutorial to generate gif http://goo.gl/OT7N8f